gamesensevip/docs/usage/common_issues.md

 Can happen if you played a Battleye or EAC protected game, Restart PC or disable the BE/EAC service.

 ### Client closing right after you open it
 Install the game that your subscription is for.
-Make sure invitees understand that Windows 8.1 or newer is required.
+Make sure invitees understand that Windows 10 or newer is required.

+## No game found (previously "Game not found")

+Happens if the loader is unable to locate game path your subscription is for.
+This is something we are going to improve significantly soon.
+As of now, the easiest way to fix this is installing the game on same disk as your [Steam](https://store.steampowered.com) client lies under.

 ## Common error codes